hcwong/cs3245hw4/README.txt

 inverted commas in a phrasal query).
 In the process, if we encounter the Boolean Retrival keyword "AND", we know this is a boolean query and set is_boolean_query to True.
 Otherwise, we will process this term in a free-text query.

 Please note that phrasal queries (appearing with "AND") will be performed as part of a boolean query.
-However, if the query is purely phrasal, we will process it as a free-text query, which will then be processed as a purely phrasal query.
-In other words, if the entire query contains only one phrase and nothing else, it will be processed as part of free-text query.
-If the entire query contains more than one phrase, or contains a phrase combined with "AND" keyword(s), then it is considered a boolean query.
 A phrasal query can easily be identified by spaces (" ") in its term, because the split_query function produces the respective phrases whenever it encounters the double inverted commas.
+As long as the statement has a quotation mark pair, it will be parsed as a boolean query.
 At the end of this function, we will have a sequence of words and phrases.
 Once done, the free-text or boolean query (which contains any phrasal queries) is then executed.

 DIFFERENT TYPES OF SEARCH QUERIES: